Having Sex After the Mucus Plug Comes Out

-If you’re asking because you’re eager to get this baby going and induce labor, it’s not a given that it will work, but you may as well give it a shot.
-Of course, if you’re asking just because you’re in the mood for a little nookie, that’s ok, too!
+If you’re eager to get this baby going, it’s not a given that having sex will help induce labor, but you may as well give it a shot.
+If you’re just in the mood, that’s ok too!